In this Article

 Bones are always breaking down and rebuilding, and calcium is needed for this process.
 Taking extra calcium helps the bones rebuild properly and stay strong.

 Calcium is POSSIBLY UNSAFE for both adults and children when taken by mouth in high doses.
 Avoid taking too much calcium.
 The Institute of Medicine sets the daily tolerable upper intake level (UL) for calcium based on age as follows: Age 0-6 months, 1000 mg; 6-12 months, 1500 mg; 1-8 years, 2500 mg; 9-18 years, 3000 mg; 19-50 years, 2500 mg; 51+ years, 2000 mg.
-Higher doses increase the chance of having serious side effects.
-Some recent research also suggests that doses over the recommended daily requirement of 1000-1300 mg daily for most adults might increase the chance of heart attack.
-This research is concerning, but it is still too soon to say for certain that calcium is truly the cause of heart attack.
-Until more is known, continue consuming adequate amounts of calcium to meet daily requirements, but not excessive amounts of calcium.
-Be sure to consider total calcium intake from both dietary and supplemental sources and try not to exceed 1000-1300 mg of calcium per day.
+Higher doses increase the chance of having serious side effects, such as blood levels of calcium that are too high and milk-alkali syndrome, a condition that can lead to renal stones, kidney failure and death.
+There is also concern that supplemental calcium can increase the risk of heart attack.
+Some research shows that taking calcium, often in amounts over the recommended daily intake level of 1000-1300 mg per day, is linked with an increased risk of heart attack in older people.
+But other research suggests there is no connection between calcium supplementation and heart attack risk.
+It may be that some groups have an increased risk while others do not.
+Continue consuming adequate amounts of calcium to meet daily requirements, but avoid excessive amounts of calcium.
+Be sure to consider total calcium intake from both dietary and supplemental sources and try not to exceed 1000-1200 mg of calcium per day.
 To figure out dietary calcium, count 300 mg/day from non-dairy foods plus 300 mg/cup of milk or fortified orange juice.
+Also, if calcium supplements need to be taken along with dietary calcium, consider taking ones that provide calcium along with vitamin D.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Calcium is LIKELY SAFE when taken by mouth in recommended amounts during pregnancy and breast-feeding.
 There is not enough information available on the safety of using calcium intravenously (by IV) during pregnancy and breastfeeding.